GiacomoDaMolin/TTbar/README.md

 # How to send jobs in Condor

+##SFs in the region 1.44 < |η| < 1.57, corresponding to the transition between the barrel and endcaps of ECAL, are not provided by the EGM POG since this region is excluded by most physics analyses.

 To create the description of the jobs needed to run over a dataset the following command can be used

 ```